Najib002/Portofolio/README.md

 # Portofolio
-A bunch of Nazhif Alfarizi's projects
+A bunch of Nazhif Alfarizi's projects.
+Check the branch to see all projects 👆